Advertisment

 This quarter also happens to be the first quarter earnings report since LinkedIn acquisition.
 With several initiatives and recently added features, LinkedIn contributed $975 million of revenue.

-microsoft cloud windows
+cloud microsoft windows